leovct/zk-evm-prover-infra/README.md

 - A VPC and a subnet
 - GKE cluster and a separately managed node pool

+Note that it may take some time for the Kubernetes cluster to be ready on GCP!

 ## Deploy Prover Infrastructure in Kubernetes with Helm

 First, authenticate with your [GCP](https://console.cloud.google.com/) account.